jasongwartz/inspect_vagrant_sandbox/README.md

     )
 ```

-### Environment Variables
+### Environment Variables for Vagrant

 You can pass environment variables to the Vagrant subprocess using `vagrantfile_env_vars`.
 Unlike global environment variables, these are scoped to each sample's Vagrant process, allowing different samples to use different values during parallel execution.
-This is useful when you want to parameterize your Vagrantfile, for example to specify which base box to use:
+Note that these environment variables are **not** available _inside_ the sandbox; they are available to the Vagrant process (ie. when running `vagrant up`).
+This can be useful for parameterizing a Vagrantfile, for example to specify which base box to use:

 ```ruby
 # Vagrantfile